hpreston/nso-getting-started/04a-mvu.md

 # Minimum Viable Use Case: Update SNMP Configuration Across the Network
-My go-to example for a first network automation project has long been the updating of SNMP community strings.
+My go-to example for a first network automation project has long been the updating of SNMP community strings because it is commonly used and has a limited blast radius if something goes wrong as you are learning.
 Let's see how NSO can make it super easy.

 ## Use Case Description
 Our goal is to update the SNMP community string configuration on all our network devices.
 This includes: